babicb/babicb.github.io/index.md

 #### About Me
 From 2013-2017, I was a student at the University of Michigan, Ann Arbor, where I received a [PhD in Philosophy](https://lsa.umich.edu/philosophy) and [MS in Statistics](https://lsa.umich.edu/stats).
 My supervisor was Jim Joyce.

 Prior to that, I studied law at [Harvard University](https://hls.harvard.edu/), and practiced briefly as an intellectual property lawyer at [Quinn, Emanuel, Urquhart & Sullivan](https://www.quinnemanuel.com/), where I represented companies fighting over fashion dolls, cell phones, and comic books.
-In particular, I played a small role representing Mattel, the makers of Barbie, in the now famous (infamous?) ["doll wars"](https://www.newyorker.com/magazine/2018/01/22/when-barbie-went-to-war-with-bratz) against rival company, MGA, the makers of Bratz.
+I spent most of my time representing Mattel, the makers of Barbie, in the now famous (infamous?) ["doll wars"](https://www.newyorker.com/magazine/2018/01/22/when-barbie-went-to-war-with-bratz) against rival company, MGA, the makers of Bratz.

 You can contact me at bbabic@caltech.edu or babic917@gmail.com.